 4. Results

-This section presents the findings of the study, evaluating the impact of a multidisciplinary approach on student performance, engagement levels, and faculty perspectives.
-The results are supported by statistical analyses and comparisons with existing literature.
+This section presents the findings of the study and evaluates the impact of a multidisciplinary approach on student performance, engagement levels, and faculty perspectives.
+The results are supported by statistical analyses and comparisons with the existing literature.

 4.1.
 Impact on Student Performance

-A paired t-test was conducted to measure student performance before and after implementing the multidisciplinary approach in Zoology education.
-The statistical results indicate a significant improvement:
+A paired t-test was conducted to measure student performance before and after implementing the multidisciplinary zoology education approach.
+Statistical results indicated a significant improvement.

 t-statistic = 69.57